Kvitekvist/FUS/README.md

 - FUS (Basic): Including the barebones for a good VR experience.
 - FUS RO (Basic + Visuals): Also includes some visual improvements.
 - FUS RO DAH (Basic + Visuals + Gameplay): Also includes several mods that alter gameplay, both VR-specific and general ones.
+User are expected to deselect mods from all optional categories, as we ship it with most optional mods enabled.
+This does not mean that we recommened using all overhauls.
 - Cangar: Basically FUS RO DAH with my personal choice of optional mods.

 NOTE: We only provide support on unmodified versions of FUS.